-The Board's priorities are carried out by a staff of nearly five-thousand employees led by County Manager Bobbie Shields.
+The Board's priorities are carried out by a staff of nearly five-thousand employees led by County Manager Dena Diorio.
 The County Manager is the CEO of the organization and is appointed by the Board.

 County Services, funded through property taxes, local sales taxes, fees and other sources, are provided to meet the community's priorities as defined by the Board of County Commissioners.

 The Board has set a vision for the community.
 The Board's vision is summed up in the following statement: